abeaclark/code-crash-course/week-5/integrating-with-apis.md

+---
+title: Integrating With APIs
+week: 5
+---

 ## Integrating With APIs
 It's time to practice working with APIs.
 We can work with APIs on the frontend or backend, so we will practice both!